jamztang/JTRevealSidebarDemo/README.md

 JTRevealSidebarV2
 ===============

 An iOS objective-c library template for mimic the sidebar layout of the new Facebook app and the Path app.
 JTRevealSidebarV2 is aimed to be a truly flexible and reusable solution for this which has been carefully implemented.

+It has been developed under iOS 4.3 and 5.0 devices, sample code has been built using ARC, but the library itself should be both ARC and non-ARC compatible.

 Demo
 ----